SL-Pirate/dart_odbc/README.md

 ## Support for other Database Servers

-- Although not tested, this plugin should work on any database that provides an `ODBC Driver`.
+- Although not tested, this package should work on any database that provides an `ODBC Driver`.
 - For a comprehensive list of supported database servers checkout `Drivers` section of the official [unixodbc](https://www.unixodbc.org/) site

 ## Support for mobile (`Android` and `iOS`) platforms